honzabrecka/using-ant-to-build-flash/README.md

 **1. Java**

-If you don'have JRE (Java Runtime Environment) already installed, you have to install it first.
+At first of all, you have to install [JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (Java Runtime Environment).
 To check everything works as expected, just type `$ java` to your terminal.

 **2. ANT**

 Then you have to download ANT from http://ant.apache.org/bindownload.cgi.
-Just extract the downloaded .zip file into the, let's say, `~/sdks/ant` directory, set `ANT_HOME` environment variable to this location and add `ANT_HOME` to `PATH`:
+Just extract the downloaded .zip file into the, let's say `~/sdks/ant` directory, set `ANT_HOME` environment variable to this location and add `ANT_HOME` to `PATH`:

 `${ANT_HOME}/bin` (MacOS) or `%ANT_HOME%/bin` (Windows)